-Why am I on a Septic System?
+Why a Septic System?

 - You are not alone - Nationwide statistics indicate that 25% of the U.S. is served by Onsite Systems - 30% of Oregon's population is served by Onsite Systems - Can I get rid of my Septic System and voluntarily opt-in for sewer service?
 Probably not.